27 July 2022

 So why a gift card?

 Well, 33% of consumers will spend more on a gift card than a physical gift.
 Gift cards are the get-out-of-jail-free card (excuse the pun) for many of us well-wishing friends and family members when Holidays or Birthdays come around.
 They’re also a great alternative for employers to give hard-working team members or those who meet their targets.
-Find out how rewards help your employees to work harder and reach their targets in our article 5 Reasons To Recognize And Reward Your Team.
+Find out how rewards help your employees to enjoy their time at work and reach their targets in this article.

 But how do you sell a gift card?